-“When I create, I aim to construct worlds that work on multiple levels of interest.
-I want people to spend more time involved in those worlds, hoping they inform our life in a valuable way, and that all viewers would gain from by investigating further.
-I understand the contemporary art world usually likes to identify artists within one well-defined medium and to keep spirituality out of the work, but my interests are broad and I seek to expand my understanding of life through my engagement with the arts.
+When I create, I aim to construct worlds that work on multiple levels of interest.
+I want people to spend time involved in the art, reflecting on how the messages can inform life in valuable ways.
+I understand the contemporary art world usually wants to identify artists within one well-defined medium and to keep spirituality out of the work, but my interests are broad and I seek to expand my understanding of life through my engagement with the arts.
 I am always learning something from both the process and the presentation, the journey and the destination.